CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.4 General IoT device.md

 Depending on the nature of the IoT devices, the transitions to industrial control systems (ICS systems) or embedded systems are fluid.
 Requirements for equipment used in production and manufacturing can be found in the building blocks of the layer IND (Industrial IT).

 Embedded systems are information processing systems that are integrated into a larger system or product, where they take over control, regulation and data processing tasks and are often not directly perceived by the user.
-For this module SYS.4.3 Embedded Systems has to be implemented.
+For this block SYS.4.3 Embedded Systems has to be implemented.

 Requirements for the radio links frequently used in the context are in the building blocks of the layer NET.2 radio networks.